 The majority of Sport Studies staff hold PhD’s and are active in research or consultancy in their specialist fields, including Sport Management, Coaching and Sociology of Sport.
 They have strong industry connections with local and national sports organisations such as Kick It Out, The Football Association, Northamptonshire Sport and England Athletics.

 The majority of Education Studies staff come from careers in teaching (although others come from a background in other disciplines, such as health).
 Many and hold specialist post graduate qualifications or Doctorates.

 General entry requirements apply.
-A typical offer would be around 260-300 UCAS tariff points for qualifications included in the UCAS Tariff.
-Applicants are expected to have studied a Physical Education, Sports Science or related science subject in an A-level or BTEC level 3 Diploma, or equivalent qualification.
+A typical offer would be BCC at A Level or DMM at BTEC.
+Applicants are expected to have studied a Physical Education, Sports Science or related science subject in an A Level or BTEC level 3 Diploma, or equivalent qualification.